xaviergonzalezarriolaliza/HubOS_XGA/README.md

 ## Security Note

-**Warning:** It is currently possible to log in with either room number `440` or `0440` by entering only part of the guest's name (e.g., just `Will` or `Daf` instead of the full name `Willem Dafoe`).
+**Warning:** It is currently possible to log in with either room number `440` or `0440` by entering only part of the guest's name (e.g., just `Will` or `Daf` instead of the full name `Daf`).
 This is not desired behavior and is a proof of a significant security risk and potential data breach, as unauthorized users could gain access with incomplete credentials.
 Please review and address this vulnerability as a priority.

 ## Notes
 - The test suite uses the Page Object Model for maintainability and clarity.